FlUxIuS/V2GInjector/README.md

 - Scapy (use Scapy for Python3 if you prefer Python3)
 - Colorama for Python
 - V2Gdecoder in submodules, that is already compiled and available here: https://github.com/FlUxIuS/V2Gdecoder/releases
-- HomePlugPWN that is providen in dependencies
+- HomePlugPWN that is provided in submodules

 To install Python dependencies, use `pip install -r requirements.txt` (or `pip3` as needed).